 5.1.
 The vehicles shall be tested according to Annex 6 with the fuel consuming engine running.
 The manufacturer shall provide a "service mode" that makes execution of this test possible.

 5.2.
-The tests shall be carried out only for conditions 1 and 2 of the paragraph 3.2. of Annex 6.
+The tests shall be carried out only for conditions 1 and 2 of paragraph 3.2. of Annex 6.
 If for any reasons it is not possible to test on condition 2, alternatively another steady speed condition (with fuel consuming engine running under load) should be carried out.

 6. Type IV Test methods